 Workshops

 Everything Spills Studio hosts monthly interdisciplinary workshops and a quarterly, four-session online intensive.
-Spill Space members receive registration discounts, and unlimited access to our course library where you can complete the curriculum at your own pace once live sessions have concluded.
 Browse some of our past and future offerings below and join our mailing list to stay in the know about upcoming events.

 Truth and Madness: Interpreting (In)Sanity